 This post contains affiliate links.
 I share what I love and to help you find the things you see on each post.
 As an Amazon Associate, I earn from qualifying purchases.

 Today is part of our STYLED + SET series celebrating spring.
 My blogging friends and I are sharing a spring craft, DIY or wreath!
 I’m so excited to share how to make a Torn Tissue Planter!

 As part of this spring series, we shared pretty printables.
 You can see my SPRING PRINTABLE COLLECTION HERE.

-So the natural progression from eggs to pumpkins was a terracotta pot!
+So the natural progression from eggs to pumpkins was a terracotta pot to covered books!

 I love cherry blossoms this time of year!
 So when I saw the cherry blossom cocktail napkins I knew I wanted to make a torn tissue planter with them!